 Book Lovers — Emily Henry

 Heat: Steamy.
-Tropes: Rival literary agents, small-town vs city.
+Tropes: Agent vs editor, small-town vs city.

 Nora Stephens is a cutthroat NYC literary agent.
 Charlie Lastra is an editor who keeps rejecting her books.
 They meet repeatedly and antagonistically until a trip to a small town in North Carolina forces them together.
 Emily Henry's sharpest book.